 Though torrenting is a morally grey area, this can also affect customers who have done nothing wrong.
 WiFi networks can be hacked or information can be incorrect.
 In 2010, 53-year-old Cathi Paradiso ran into this problem when she was accused of downloading 18 films and TV shows illegally.
 In reality, her IP address was identified incorrectly, and her internet access cut off unjustly.
 It’s clear that even if you’re a regular internet user, anonymous browsing has its benefits.

-What is Anonymous Browsing and How Does it Help?
+What Is Anonymous Browsing & How Does it Help?

 Anonymous browsing is usually achieved by routing a normal internet connection through a virtual private network.
 We won’t go into too much detail here, as it’s been already covered in our Beginner’s Guide to VPNs.

 However, it’s important to have a basic idea of how a VPN can provide anonymous browsing.
 A VPN uses a method called tunnelling to wrap the data packets you send to your ISP in encryption.
 Various methods such OpenVPN, L2TP, PPTP and STTP are used to achieve this.
 Through a VPN, your information goes from clear and readable to a string of random letters and numbers.